What Veronum collects

 Third parties

-We use exactly two third-party services:
+We use the following third-party services:

 - Supabase — our database.
 Stores public share records (when you click Share) and your Veronum account identity if you install the desktop app.
 Hosted on Supabase, Inc. servers in the United States.